accidentalrebel/GameSparks-NoSQL-Python-Library/README.md

 The library makes use of GameSpark's REST API to manage data in a specified game's MongoDB databases.

+## Important Note
+Only "Find" and "Update" are currently implemented.

 ## Setting up
 Create a `.gs-auth` file and place it in your home folder.